johnllyod/Email-Templates/README.md

 # Email Templates

 My email template portfolio.
-This email templates are created using HTML and CSS.
+These email templates are created using HTML and CSS.